SLEEP ISSUES & INSOMNIA

 GET YOUR SLEEP ROUTINE IN ORDER

 Making sure you set yourself up for a quality night’s sleep is vital if you’re struggling with insomnia.
-If you can, take a warm bath before bed as the big drop in body temperature when you get out will help you drift off and fall asleep more easily.
+If you can, take a warm bath before bed as the big drop in body temperature when you get out will help you drift off.
 Avoid screens at least a couple of hours before your set bedtime as the blue light they emit tricks your brain into thinking it’s daytime.

 Natural remedies like valerian can also help make for a more restful night.
 If you’re suffering from night sweats, we have more tailored advice to help you.

 If you’ve tried some of the above lifestyle remedies and haven’t had the success you were hoping for, you may want to think about taking a melatonin supplement.